pjotrp/cloudbiolinux/doc/linux_kvm.md

 # KVM tips

-KVM is nice and powerful.
-It is used in many Cloud service providers.
+KVM is nice and powerful and used by many Cloud service providers.

 For fast performance, it pays to install on a raw (LVM) partition, get bridging sorted, and make sure hardware acceleration is in place.